hitokiri-mata/katacoda-courses/kubernetes-containers/oci/finish.md

 # Conclusion #

 <img align="right" src="./assets/linux-foundation-logo.png" width="300">
 There are other container formats, but the industry is moving toward this standard and governed OCI format.
 With this scenario, you now understand it's a collection of tars where each tar is a layer.
-With this knowledge it's also easy to inspect the contents of a container for inspecting and debugging purposes.
+With this knowledge. it's now easy to inspect the contents of a container for discovery and debugging purposes.
 With this standard OCI format, you can see why there is a growing variety of tools that can build, run, and introspect OCI containers images.

 ## Lessons Learned ##